Rasmus Højlund

-Rasmus Winther Højlund (/da/; born 4 February 2003) is a Danish professional footballer who plays as a striker for club Napoli, on loan from club Manchester United, and the Denmark national team.
+Rasmus Winther Højlund (/da/; born 4 February 2003) is a Danish professional footballer who plays as a striker for club Napoli and the Denmark national team.

 Højlund graduated from Copenhagen's youth academy, making his first-team debut for the club aged 17 in October 2020.
 After scoring five goals in 32 appearances for Copenhagen, he joined Austrian club Sturm Graz in January 2022.
-Later that year, he was signed by Atalanta for €17 million, before moving to Manchester United in 2023 for an initial fee of £64 million.
+Later that year, he was signed by Atalanta for €17 million, before moving to Manchester United in 2023, for an initial fee of £64 million.

 Højlund played youth international football for Denmark from under-16 to under-21 level.
 He made his senior international debut in September 2022.

 Club career

 Early career

 Højlund was born in Copenhagen and grew up in Hørsholm, Capital Region.
-He played youth football for HUI and Brøndby, before joining Copenhagen's youth system.
+He played youth football for Hørsholm-Usserød from 2007 to 2014, and then Brøndby, before joining Copenhagen's youth system.

-He made his professional debut for F.C.
-Copenhagen at the age of 17 on 25 October 2020.
-In December 2020, he extended his contract with FCK until 31 December 2023.
+On 25 October 2020, Højlund made his professional debut for Copenhagen at the age of 17.
+In December 2020, he extended his contract with the club until 31 December 2023.
 After the 2021 summer break, he was promoted to the first team squad.

-During the 2021–22 season, he made his debut in European competitions, contributing five goals in the UEFA Europa Conference League across qualification rounds and the tournament proper.

-He scored his first two goals for FCK on 29 July 2021, when he was substituted at half-time in a match against FC Tarpedo-BelAZ Zhodino in the Conference League.
+During the 2021–22 season, Højlund made his debut in European competitions, contributing five goals in the UEFA Europa Conference League across qualification rounds and the tournament proper.
+He scored his first two goals for the club on 29 July 2021, when he was substituted at half-time in a match against Torpedo-BelAZ Zhodino in the Conference League.